paulchrisluke/python-analyzer/README.md

 # ETL Pipeline for Business Analysis

-A comprehensive Extract, Transform, Load (ETL) pipeline for business analysis and valuation, with specialized features for audiology practice due diligence.
+A comprehensive Extract, Transform, Load (ETL) pipeline for business analysis and valuation, with specialized features for due diligence data management.

 ## 🚀 Quick Start